i-dot-ai/local-gov-hack/README.md

 ## 🚀 Getting Started

+> ⚠️ **IMPORTANT:** The hackathon has now passed.
+Access to the Large Language Models (LLMs) and AWS account provided as part of this event is no longer available.

 To help you prepare for the hackathon, we've put together comprehensive guides and examples:

 ### 📚 Hackathon Guide